 If you want to learn about raising rabbits and everything that entails (from birth to table if that is your intention), this book delivers everything you will need to know what to do.

 This was the book I bought a couple of weeks before I became the owner of two pigs.
 It taught me everything I needed to know to look after my new piglets.
 Like other Storey books, it covers medical needs, housing, butchering and pretty much everything you need to know to raise pigs.

 I came across this book purely by chance, scanning second hand books at a garage sale.
 Upon opening to a random page I was instantly captivated.
-This book is almost overflowing with the most marvellous ideas for making like easier.
-It appears to have been written shortly after World War 2, as most of the ads within discuss Australia’s role in the war.
-The items described use supplies which would have been common in that period, yet it is still applicable to today.
-Sections of the book discuss farm animal care, how to make useful garden tools from odds and ends, building water tanks and plumbing, as well as instructions on how to make your own door hinges.
+This book is almost overflowing with the most marvelous ideas for making like easier.
+It appears to have been compiled from magazine articles written shortly after World War 2, as some pages contain ads which discuss Australia’s role in the war.

 There is so much information in this book that it is almost overwhelming.
 I recommend this book to anyone interested in farming on the cheap.